-The college offers a variety of undergraduate and graduate courses and programs, as well as many opportunities for online study.
-TESU also specializes in providing academic credit for life experiences, whether on the job, in the military or by taking exams.
-This makes it easier to earn a degree without having to take courses in areas where you are already knowledgeable.
+The college offers a variety of bachelor’s and master’s degrees, as well as many opportunities for online study.
+TESU also specializes in providing academic credit for life experiences, whether from jobs, military, volunteer work, or through exams.
+This generous transfer credit makes it easier to earn a degree without having to take courses in areas where you are already knowledgeable.

 14. Eckerd College

-Eckerd College, located on Florida’s Gulf Coast, is a private college that specializes in programs of study involving nature and the environment.
-Their campus is on 188 acres of waterfront, giving students plenty of opportunity for recreation along with academic studies.
+Located on Florida’s Gulf Coast, Eckerd College is a private college that specializes in programs of study involving nature and the environment.
+Its campus is on 188 acres of waterfront, giving students plenty of opportunity for recreation along with academic studies.
 Its programs include:

 13. Bennington College

-Bennington College is a private liberal arts college in Bennington, Vermont.
-It’s especially renowned for its Master of Fine Arts writing program, which is a low residency program ideal for working adults.
-Bennington also has a pre-medical program, MFA in Performing Arts and MA in Teaching a Second Language, along with many other areas of study.
-Bennington is one of the few colleges that actually requires its students to spend at least one term working off campus.
+Along with many other areas of study, Bennington offers a pre-medical program, an MFA in Performing Arts, and an MA in Teaching a Second Language.
+Bennington is one of the few colleges in the country that actually requires its students to spend at least one term working off-campus.
 While this can take the form of internships, it can also be a paying job.

-12. College of Wooster
+12. The College of Wooster

-This private college in Wooster, Ohio, is ranked by U.S News and World Report as one of the nation’s top liberal arts colleges.
-It has an Independent Study Program that is quite flexible for students who are working their way through college.
-This program has students work closely with a faculty adviser on a thesis that prepares them for a personalized academic goal.
-Although the program is rigorous, requiring students to do plenty of original research, it’s also flexible enough so that busy, non-traditional students can balance classes with work.
+The College of Wooster features an Independent Study Program that is flexible for students who are working their way through college.
+This program requires that students work closely with a faculty adviser on a thesis that prepares them for a personalized academic goal.
+Although the program is rigorous and requires students to do plenty of original research, it’s also flexible enough so that busy, non-traditional students can balance classes with work.

-11. College of the Ozarks
+11. The College of the Ozarks

-What makes this college unusual is that it charges no tuition at all.
-Students fund their education entirely through work study and donations.
-This makes it an appealing choice for anyone on a tight budget who is willing to work on campus.
-In fact, the official nickname of the college is Hard Work U. This not only makes education affordable, it means students can look forward to graduating without any debt.
+What makes this institution unusual is that it charges no tuition at all.
+Students fund their education entirely through work-study jobs on or off campus, making Ozarks one of the best work colleges in the U.S. This makes it an appealing choice for anyone on a tight budget who is willing to work on campus.
+In fact, the official nickname of the college is Hard Work U. The College of the Ozarks not only makes education affordable, it allows students to graduate without any debt.